muhammadmueenarif/Typescript-for-Beginners/readme.txt

 in typescript we compile our code by using tsc. ts means typescript and c means compiler. typescript is compiled into js when executed in browser. tsc index.ts to run.

-ts-node index.ts. run it to see in console.
+ts-node index.ts. run it to see in console. or node index.js.

+Lec 5.
+TypeScript Compiler
+How code conversion into js and how to limit it. when we make changes in ts file then we need to recompile the code to see updated value so js file also updated.

+if we write tsc index.ts --watch it will look for changes auto hence streamline the process.

+Lec 6.
+Variables
+let, var and const are variable. with let we can't declare variable with same name. const constant its value can't be changed.